 - Select Program 1 and enter “power” as your search term.

-- Select “Electrical Engineering MS – Power Engineering Online.”
+- Select “Electrical and Computer Engineering MS – Power Engineering Online.”

 The application requires: